-Thomas, Claire The Performance (2021)

-As bushfires rage outside the city, three women watch a performance of a Beckett play.
+A cost athen methodian on the Thomas, Claire The Performance (2021) The performance of the waard with the second As bushfires rage outside the city, three women watch a performance of a Beckett play.
 Margot is a successful professor, preoccupied by her fraught relationship with her ailing husband.
 Ivy is a philanthropist with a troubled past, distracted by the snoring man beside her.
 Summer is a young theatre usher, anxious about the safety of her girlfriend in the fire zone.
 As the performance unfolds, so does each woman's story.
 This richly rendered and perceptive meditation on motherhood, memory, and the challenges of living through frightful times will hold readers spellbound.
 By the time the curtain falls, they will all have a new understanding of the world beyond the stage.

-Tóibín, Colm Brooklyn (2009)
+Tóibín, Colm